grierson/formedit/README.md

 ```

 [ ] - inner select - Get all named value children on form
-[ ] - root select - Is form and on column 0
 [ ] - slurp/barf - ?

 ## Unlicensed